kr255/IS601_Project_One/README.md

-# Calculator Application written in Python
+# Calculator Application in Python

 ## Objectives of project
 - Get OOP experience in Python